-Join Bob McGannon for an in-depth discussion in this video Controlling and adjusting the plan, part of Agile Project Management Foundations.
+Join Bob McGannon for an in-depth discussion in this video Controlling and adjusting the plan, part of Agile Project Management Principles.

 …Many people who don't understand Agile believe…Agile Projects do not have control mechanisms.…That's actually far from the truth.…There are Agile-specific techniques that help…you manage and monitor your Agile Projects.…Scope is managed by the backlog list.…Scope is controlled by completing features to reduce the…backlog list, and adding new features as they are identified.…The business in conjunction with the technical…team consistently reprioritizes to determine which features…will be implemented during the next sprint.…